TotalMSK Blog and Self-Help

 Musculoskeletal System - Adaptation, Biotensegrity, Healing and Trauma

 The article about healing and scar tissue is the third in a series of four related articles, the others being the topics of adaptation, trauma and biotensegrity.
 The bodies survival strategy to repair instead of to regenerate tissues has connotations for adaptation, biotensegrity, injury prevention, treatment and rehabilitation.
-For further details, please view the link on Scars, tissue healing - A Myotherapists perspective.
+For further details, please view the link on Soft tissue repair, healing, trauma and scar tissue.

 Biotensegrity and its relevance - An MSK Therapy perspective